MirageNet/Mirage/doc/docs/general/getting-started.md

 :::caution
 Currently network transform and network rigid body components cannot handle various lag and drop of packets.
 Jitter or lag behind may occur.
-We are working to improve these components and have a better lag and jitter control in the future.
+We are working to improve these components and have better lag and jitter control in the future.
 - Add the correct movement component you require.
-- Check box client authority under the component if you want the player to be able to fully control movement without server controlling it.
+- Check box client authority under the component if you want the player to be able to fully control movement without the server controlling it.
 :::

 :::caution
-If client authority is checked then hacking can occur due to trusting clients and accepting there movement. if you do not want this do not check client authority under the component and you will require to send commands to server to allow movement to occur.
+If client authority is checked then hacking can occur due to trusting clients and accepting their movement. if you do not want this do not check client authority under the component and you will require to send commands to the server to allow movement to occur.
 - Update input and control scripts to reflect what type of control you want.
 See below for different examples.
 :::